 Molina Healthcare practitioners/providers play a powerful role in the success of this program.
 Patients have stated that receiving a referral from their provider would be the most powerful motive to join the program.

-To register for a workshop call Molina Healthcare's Health Improvement Hotline toll free at (800) 377-9594, extension 182618 or (505) 342-4660, extension 182618 in Albuquerque.
+To register Molina Healthcare Members for the MyCD classes call Molina Healthcare's Health Improvement Hotline toll free at (800) 377-9594, extension 182618 or (505) 342-4660, extension 182618 in Albuquerque.